polymonster/hotline/readme.md

 <img src="https://raw.githubusercontent.com/polymonster/polymonster.github.io/master/images/hotline/ecs_examples/generate_mip_maps.png" width="100%"/>

-This demonstrates the functionality in the low level gfx API to generate a mip chain at run time for an MSAA render target.
+This demonstrates the functionality in the low level gfx API to generate a mip chain at run time for a render target.
 The pmfx system is utilised to specify `ReadMips`in the `uses:` section of a render graph pass.
-After the render target is rendered into but before it is read int the shader the target is resolved and the mip chain is generated.
+After the render target is rendered into but before it is read in the shader the target is resolved and the mip chain is generated.

 ### Shadow Map

 <img src="https://raw.githubusercontent.com/polymonster/polymonster.github.io/master/images/hotline/ecs_examples/shadow_map.png" width="100%"/>

-A sample to demonstrate how to configure a single shadow map, a vertex shader only render pipeline which only outputs depth to the depth stencil unit.
-A `SamplerComparsionState` is sued in the shader to read shadow samples and a 9-tap PCF filter is also applied.
+A sample to demonstrate how to configure a single shadow map with a vertex shader only render pipeline that only outputs depth to the depth stencil unit.
+A `SamplerComparsionState` is used in the lighting shader to read shadow samples and a 9-tap PCF filter is also applied.

 ## Tests